andylcy82/web-update-monitor/README.md

 mysql_database = "" #MySQL Database
 check_frequency_min = 180 #The frequency of checking (in minutes)

 The GitHub repository also includes an SQL dump file named "web_update_monitor.sql" that contains the necessary code to create the MySQL database tables.
+Sample rows are inserted into tables "receiver_email_list" and "url_list" for your reference and further amendment.

 You can use this SQL dump file to create the necessary database tables for the web application.
 To do so, create a new database, copy the SQL dump code and paste it into a new MySQL query tab in your preferred database management tool.
 Then, execute the query to create the tables.